“God’s Gardens” by Angela Alaimo O’Donnell (poem)

 Justin Dingwall, Rhapsody III

 Consider some of the compositional similarities between Dingwall’s three Rhapsody photographs and the following explicitly Christological artworks.
-(To view the full caption, click on the bottom of the image.)
+(To view the full caption, click on the the image.)

 Suggestive of burial, Embrace by Dingwall shows a man wrapped, cocoon-like, in white linen, lying against a black ground.
 His face, again, catches the light, and he appears to be at peace.
 He is resting in this silent, in-between time that precedes the emergence of new life.